 Sewer Surcharge Overview

-Minor Increases in Water Consumption Charges for 2017
+Minor Adjustments to Fixed and Water Consumption Charges for 2018

-- The City of Windsor has announced slight increases to the sewer surcharge rates, the first increase since 2012.
-The minor increase in 2017 is largely a result of decreased water consumption.
-The average customer that reduces water consumption similar to the trend will not pay more for the sewer surcharge component of their water bill in 2017.
+The average customer that reduces water consumption similar to the trend will not pay more for the sewer surcharge component of their water bill in 2018.

 What is the Sewer Surcharge used for?